MohamedBdr/sql-data-warehouse-project/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me
 Hi there!
 I'm Mohamed.
-I’m a Data Engineer!
+A Data Engineer trainee at ITI with hands-on experience in data pipelines, warehousing, and big data tools.
+Passionate about turning data into insights and growing my technical skills.

 Let's stay in touch!
 Feel free to connect with me on the following platforms:
 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=flat&logo=gmail&logoColor=white)](mailto:mo.badr.ismail@gmail.com)